-1. Reconsider your inventory management strategy
+1. Upgrade your inventory management system

 If your current inventory management strategy isn’t helping you save time, money, and stress, then it’s probably time to consider implementing a new inventory system.

-There are three types of inventory management systems: pen-and-paper inventory lists, spreadsheets, and inventory management software or apps.
-All three of these systems have unique benefits and drawbacks.
-Typically, a business looking to improve inventory control needs to upgrade and modernize how they manage inventory, which means tracking inventory on a sheet of paper or a shared document has already proven inadequate.
+Typically, a business looking to improve inventory control needs to upgrade and modernize how it manages inventory, which means tracking inventory on a sheet of paper or a shared document has already proven inadequate.
 While a spreadsheet might seem like the next natural progression, spreadsheets can be difficult to read, error-prone, and cannot offer key automation features that reduce the everyday stresses of inventory management.

 The right inventory app offers simple yet powerful features like in-app barcode and QR code scanning; customized inventory reports; the ability to sort inventory by category, location, or any other detail; low stock alerts; and detail-rich item histories.
 These features automate tedious inventory processes and save your business time and money while helping your team better understand what it has in stock, where it is, and how much it needs.
+This, in turn, leads to more intelligent and accurate ordering, which is the cornerstone of any solid inventory control strategy.

 2. Reconsider your inventory management strategy

-If your business physically counts inventory every time it needs to know what’s on hand, consider implementing a perpetual inventory management strategy in 2023 instead.
+If your business physically counts inventory every time it needs to know what’s on hand, consider implementing a perpetual inventory management strategy instead.
 When a business keeps perpetual inventory, its inventory records are updated in real time.
 Every time one of your employees or colleagues references the company’s inventory list, all details will be accurate.

 3. Use reports to make data-informed decisions

-Whether you want to understand asset condition and depreciation better, want to value how much cash is tied up in inventory sitting in a specific warehouse, or review how much of a certain item your business has stocked in the past, good inventory management software provides these insights whenever you need them.
+Whether you want to understand asset condition and depreciation better, want to value how much cash is tied up in inventory sitting in a specific warehouse, or review how much of a certain item your business has stocked in the past, the best inventory management software provides these insights whenever you need them.

 4. Improve your demand forecasting